aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

 .. note::

-   Enabling CCR on an existing service can affect your productions workload since CCR imposes restrictions on replication settings of the user's keyspace.
-Make sure you understand the impact before you enable CCR on your service.
+   Enabling CCR on an existing service is only possible if the service has ``NetworkTopologyStrategy`` set as a replication strategy for the keyspace.

 To enable CCR, you can use the following tools: